State agency investigating hospital after discharging man in crisis before deadly police shooting

 However, Byers hadn't yet made it into a psychiatric bed before he was arrested and removed from the facility by a Richmond police officer, at the request of hospital staff according to Richmond Police Chief Rick Edwards.

-Edwards, who reviewed the incident and the arrest, said hospital staff asked an officer, who was working in the emergency department at the time, to respond to the mental health unit at Tucker Pavilion for an uncooperative patient.
+Edwards, who reviewed body camera footage of the incident and the arrest, said hospital staff asked an officer, who was working in the emergency department at the time, to respond to the mental health unit at Tucker Pavilion for an uncooperative patient.

 When the officer got there, he found Byers in a hallway.
 Hospital staff, security, and the RPD officer then negotiated with Byers for about twenty minutes, trying to get him to cooperate.